20 June 2022

 Perhaps this will spark the end of the celebrity spokesperson, resulting from an environment in which celebrities fear for their public image under the threat of having words, messaging and more faked by partner brands.

-Wondering how our voice artists could represent your brand?Book a free demo
+Wondering how our voice artists could represent your brand?Get a free demo